-On blogging: When I started blogging I said I wasn't going to do any belly button gazing but it's been a little more than a year since I took the buyout from the paper and a lot has happened.
+On blogging: When I started blogging I said I wasn't going to do any belly button gazing but it's been a little more than a year since I took the buyout from The London Free Press and a lot has happened.

-First, I got to blog about a lot of stuff that is important to me and I've met a lot of people who have opened my eyes to a world of which I had only an inkling.
-It has been a year of growth.
+First, I got to blog about a lot of stuff that is important to me and I've met a lot of people who have opened my eyes to a world I had only an inkling existed.
+It's been a year of growth.

 When I check my e-mail in the morning I may find a message like this: "Have a wonderful day,

 greetings from Paris."
-It is a very pleasant way to start one's day.
-I like it.
+It is a very pleasant way to start the day and I like it.